Top 5 sights in Sydney

 Found on the western side of Sydney cove, it’s popular with tourists because it’s wedged between the Opera House and the Harbour Bridge.
 You can check out the Wharf Theatre and Sydney Theatre here if you’re looking for a little culture, or you can nail some vodka redbulls at the Rock’s best bar/nightclub The Argyle.
 The general vibe here is peceaful serenity during the day, and happening bar scene at night – both of which you should avail of!

-There’s a million and one other things to do in and around Sydney but if you want to stay central, you won’t be disappointed with this little lot I assure you.
+There are a million and one other things to do in and around Sydney but if you want to stay central, you won’t be disappointed with this little lot I assure you.
 The public transport is pretty good in the city, and to help you get around Sydney, renting a car is a great option.
 VroomVroomVroom compares car hire deals in Sydney and all across Australia.
 I’ll be heading back here at some point in 2017 for a visit, see you there!
 Happy travels!Å